Here are some of the best bass fishing lures for tried-and-true consistency.

 Capture the hogs while they're hungry for crawfish with the Dahlberg.

 Used by Cliff Pace to win the 2013 Bassmaster Classic, the Jackall Soul Shad, just like the Strike King Red Eye, is perfect for the difficult waters.

-A longtime classic lure, the Rebel Pop-R will drive them bonkers with its topwater action.
+A longtime classic that's risen to the top of the topwater lures category, the Rebel Pop-R will drive them bonkers with its topwater action.

 Adjustable action?
 The Heddon Sonar has it, and is a go-to for many big game fishermen.